crmathieu/Orbital/Readme.txt

 	numpy
 	scipy

-The orbital control modal window will take about 30sec to appear as lots of space objects information need to load first.
+The orbital control modal window will take about 30sec to appear as a lot of objects data need to load first in order to calculate and trace their orbits.

 You may visualize all PHAs, Big Asteroids and Comets by checking the corresponding checkbox -but- since there are so many of them, you also may want to see them one by one using the Animate feature.
 You may pause at any time to take a closer look